Double-Spending Problem and Byzantine General’s Problem in Relation to Cryptocurrency

 Counterfeiting, fraud, and even Ponzi Schemes are frequent headlines in today’s news.
 More importantly, these situations evidence one of the greatest flaws in today’s financial and recording systems: the double-spending problem and the Byzantine General’s Problem.

-In the following article, we will describe the issues arising from these two problems, and how blockchain solves these concerns, making cryptocurrency one of the safest and reliable assets for preventing these types of anomalies.
+In the following article, we will describe the issues arising from these two problems, and how blockchain solves these concerns, making cryptocurrency one of the safest and most reliable assets for preventing these types of anomalies.

 Is it possible to copy gold, or reproduce it?
 Is it possible to turn one ounce of gold into two ounces, or even 1.1 ounces, without adding more gold?
 Of course not.
-This is one of the reasons that gold is a store of value and can be used in an exchange of goods.
+This is one of the reasons that gold is a store of value and can be used in the exchange of goods.

 But what about paper money?
 Is it possible to copy a dollar bill?
 Sure, but it may be tricky.
 In order to duplicate a dollar bill, one would need special equipment and the right kind of paper to do so.
 It would be difficult to create a sufficient duplicate using a normal photocopy machine.
-Moreover, there is no possibility of double-spending when using physical paper money because if an individual has a 100-dollar bill and hand over it to someone, the individual is left with nothing to double spend.
+Moreover, there is no possibility of double-spending when using physical paper money because if an individual has a 100-dollar bill and hands over it to someone, the individual is left with nothing to double-spend.

 However, this is not the case with digital money or assets, where a digital asset is a set of codes that can be copied and sent to several recipients.
 If anyone can easily copy or transmit it to others for transactional purposes, how is a digital currency even useful?
 If an individual or organization can easily duplicate his or her digital assets, his or her assets will eventually lose their value.
 For this reason, third parties, such as banks and PayPal, keep ledgers that guarantee that no double spending occurs.
 On the other hand, banks can print money out of thin air through their fractional reserves.
 Put simply, banks are authorized to lend $1.60 for every $1.00 that they have in reserve.
 But where does this $0.60 come from?
 It comes through a single computer command, eventually leading to the oversupply of currency and, ultimately, inflation.